Caltech-IPAC/firefly/docs/fftools-api-overview.md

 ###Adding Context Extensions to FITS viewer

-Context extensions all the FITS viewer to present extra menu items when the FITS viewer is doing some operations.
+Context extensions make it possible to add user-defined actions on certain operations.
+When an extension is added, FITS viewer will present an extra menu item in the context menu of the operation, on which the extension is defined.
+These are the operations on which context extensions can be added:

   - Area Select (square)
   -  Line Select
   - Point Select
   - Circle Select (*coming soon*)

 The best way to describe how to add an extension, is to see the code.